emilyriehl/yoneda/src/hott/02-homotopies.rzk.md

   := nat-htpy A A f (identity A) H (f a) a (H a)
 ```

-After composing with `ap-id`, this naturality square transforms to the
+After composing with `#!rzk ap-id`, this naturality square transforms to the
 following:

 ```rzk